yangshun/portfolio-site-template/README.md

 ### Special Note to TA

 The base site was generated using [Yeoman](http://yeoman.io/)'s web app generator.
 Yeoman is a scaffolding tool for quick setting up of websites.
-What is submitted is the build version of the website, in the generated `dist` folder.
-CSS styles can be found inside `styles` directory and partial templates reside in the `views` directory.
+To run the site locally, please refer to the following steps:

 To setup:
 ```